 Information security should be an onboarding priority for every Human Resource (HR) department.
 And a strong relationship with the IT department will help HR create a productive, consistent onboarding process that puts the importance of your business’ cybersecurity practices at the forefront of your employees’ minds from day one.
 Here’s how you can start fostering a secure work environment from the moment the offer letter is signed.

 Start cybersecure practices from the beginning

 Create an “onboarding checklist” that includes the tasks of everyone involved in the process.
-This reduces the risk of missing any steps and may be vital in maintaining your company’s compliance.
+This reduces the risk of making common security mistakes and may be vital in maintaining your company’s compliance.

 After the employee clears the background check and shows up for their first day, it’s time to explain and complete a few critical documents.
 Audits require many of these, which means you need to follow accurate filing and tracking procedures.

 Employees gain access to various levels of sensitive and confidential company information such as company trade secrets, client information, financials, and employee lists.
 It is your responsibility to define which information is classified as confidential and communicate how employees are to handle the information.

 The onboarding process provides a great opportunity to introduce key information security topics to employees.
 It is very important for employees to read and understand any information security policies your organization has that will be pertinent to their specific role.
 Employees should sign and acknowledge these policies on their first day of employment.

 If your employees access company data through their personal devices, a Bring Your Own Device (BYOD) contract, though not required, is best practice.
 A BYOD contract can help protect sensitive company information if a device is lost or stolen.
 It enables your company to enforce security controls such as password protection and remote wiping of sensitive information.
 These security functions are necessary for companies to ensure data confidentiality, security, and integrity.